When your air conditioner freezes up, it can be a major inconvenience. Ice formation stops the unit from cooling effectively.

-Yes, You Should Thaw: If you're certain that a dirty air filter is the culprit behind the frozen AC, then thawing is recommended.
+Yes, You Should Thaw: If you're certain that a dirty air filter is the reason behind the frozen AC, then thawing is recommended.
 A dirty filter restricts airflow, leading to ice buildup on the evaporator coil.

 No, You Shouldn't Thaw: If you're uncertain about the cause of the frozen AC, it's best not to thaw it yourself.
+Thawing may exacerbate the issue if the cause is different from a dirty filter.

 1. Turn Off the System: Switch off the AC from the breaker to allow the ice to melt naturally.